CrossTheRoadElec/Phoenix5-Documentation/source/ch15_WPIDrive.rst

 The stock software frameworks in the FRC control system has several features used by teams.
 To leverage these features, the C++ /Java Phoenix API has two additional classes:

+- WPI_TalonFX
 - WPI_TalonSRX
 - WPI_VictorSPX

-These are wrappers for the Talon SRX and Victor SPX, that provide:
+These are wrappers for the Talon FX/SRX and Victor SPX, that provide:

 - LiveWindow support
 - Motor Safety features